Planning Strategies for Required Minimum Distributions

 - Generally, these required distributions must be completed by year-end.
 However, there are two opportunities for an account owner to delay the RMD requirement.

-- If your 70½ birthday is this year, your first RMD can be postponed into the next calendar year (delaying taxation), as long as it is completed by April 1st (of the next year).
+- If your 72nd birthday is this year, your first RMD can be postponed into the next calendar year (delaying taxation), as long as it is completed by April 1st (of the next year).
 However, the second RMD must still be distributed by December 31st.
+If you were born on or before June 30, 1949, your first RMD would have been due by April 1st of the year following your 70½ birthday.

 - Active employees can postpone RMD requirements from their employer-sponsored retirement account indefinitely as long as they are working.
 Note that this is only available for the accounts held in the current employer’s plan, not for their IRA accounts or other plan assets.